Odzen/sixth/README.md

 **Voice AI that helps people with disabilities experience visual content through sound.**

-Built for the Voice AI Hackathon - Making visual content accessible for the 2.2 billion people worldwide with visual impairments.
+Built for the ElevenLabs Voice AI Global Hackathon - Making visual content accessible for the 2.2 billion people worldwide with visual impairments.
+Took the 1st place in Mexico City.

 ## 💡 The Problem